Anyika23/Anyika23/README.md

 ### Hi there 👋

+Python is my best language and the preferred one so far i find it easy to learn and understand A few starter projects in my repos

 Hey Anyika here an aspiring DevOps student.
 I’m currently working on RESTFUL API in JavaScript Web development and understanding JSON in JavaScript is a discussion am very much ready for